MetalBlockchain/metal-docs/docs/subnets/subnet-faq.md

 ## How much does it cost to start a Subnet?

-To create the Subnet, it costs 1 AVAX.
+To create the Subnet, it costs 1 METAL.
 Initial fees are available here on the following page so you can determine the costs of starting your specific Subnet.

 https://docs.metalblockchain.org/quickstart/transaction-fees#fee-schedule